Chauncey Hare Resources

 CH made it a requirement that all "original photographic prints and original negatives shall remain on the premises of The Bancroft Library" and that copies may be published or exhibited only with the following sentences in place:

-"These photographs were (or "this photograph was") made by Chauncey Hare in the evenings and on weekends as a relief from the interpersonal abuse he experienced on his engineering job; the skills he learned making these pictures he later used to make social documents to protest and warn against the growing domination of working people by multi-national corporations and their elite owners and managers." - For his landscape photographs, 1962 to 1966.
+For his landscape photographs, 1962 to 1966: "These photographs were (or 'this photograph was') made by Chauncey Hare in the evenings and on weekends as a relief from the interpersonal abuse he experienced on his engineering job; the skills he learned making these pictures he later used to make social documents to protest and warn against the growing domination of working people by multi-national corporations and their elite owners and managers."

 Solo Shows – USA